-Hardiesmill is a family farm, run by Robin and Alison Tuke with a small dedicated team.
-At our core is:
+Hardiesmill is a family farm in the Scottish Borders, run by Robin and Alison Tuke, along with a small, dedicated , and generally very jolly, team.
+At our core is

-The land gently rises from 450 feet to 620 feet above sea level, whilst the soil comprises of a medium to light loam.
+Hardiesmill has been a farm since before 1560 (the oldest record we've found so far).
+The chances are the field names (Bank, Arable Bog, Waterside, Lurgies etc) are as old.
+The land rises gently from 450 feet to 620 feet above sea level, whilst the soil comprises of a medium to light loam on a clay base.
 Approximately 28.6 acres are woodland, buildings and roads, 32 acres are arable and rest is in grass for the cattle.
 We have been experimenting with different grass varieties in order to extend both the growing season and the resilience to the variations in the weather.
 All are species rich in order to be sustainable and to contribute to the flavour of the beef.
-We also retain our grass for longer lays to increase its mineral percentage, healthiness and goodness, which is paying dividends.
+We also retain our grass for longer lays in order to increase its minerality, healthiness and goodness, which is paying dividends.
 Meanwhile we use the straw from the arable for winter bedding for the cattle when we bring them in.
-The crop is sold (hopefully) for pearling, malting and milling.
+The crop is sold (hopefully) for pearling, malting and/or milling.
 We don't use pesticides and keep fertilizer to a minimum, preferring instead to use bee-friendly clover amongst the grass.

 We try and keep cattle outside on the grass throughout the year, though living in Scotland means this is not always possible!
 The cattle do not mind the cold, nor the wind, but they hate endless days of rain!
 So we bring them in if it is very wet, to save the ground, and to let the cattle enjoy a drier lie.
 They are bedded in straw courts, and they have free access to grass-sileage/hay bales, which are put in daily.